Skip to content

 1. Function declarations use the fn prefix.

-1. Functions with C-style varargs may be called, and declared as external functions, but not used for C3 functions.
+1. Functions with C-style vaargs may be called, and declared as external functions, but not used for C3 functions.

 C3 adds a long range of attributes in the form @name(...).
-It is possible to create custom attribute groups using def (e.g. def MyAttribute(usz align) = { @aligned(align) @weak };) which groups certain attributes.
+It is possible to create custom attribute groups using attrdef (e.g. attrdef MyAttribute(usz align) = { @aligned(align) @weak };) which groups certain attributes.
 Empty attribute groups are permitted.

 The complete list: @align, @benchmark, @bigendian, @builtin, @callconv, @deprecated, @dynamic, @export, @extern, @if, @inline, @interface, @littleendian, @local, @maydiscard, @naked, @nodiscard, @noinit, @noreturn, @nostrip, @obfuscate, @operator, @overlap, @priority, @private, @public, @pure, @reflect, @section, @test, @used, @unused.

-3. var declaration for compile time mutable variables in function and macros.
-E.g. var $foo = 1;
+3. var declaration for compile time mutable variables in functions and macros.
+E.g. var $foo = 1;.

 4. const declarations may be untyped.
 Such constants are not stored in the resulting binary.